freezy/node-pind/README.md

   - `[X]` Anyone can sign up individually using high score initials as user name
   - `[X]` Administrator can manage credits for each user
   - `[X]` Credits allow users to insert coins via web app or Android client (using NFC where supported)
   - `[ ]` Users can be notified by mail when someone beats a high score
 - `[X]` Include a download manager for assets and tables
 - `[X]` Provide an API for all features (JSON-RPC 2.0)
 - `[X]` Provide an Android app for some features (such as inserting a coin, browsing tables and high scores).
 - `[X]` Implement reasonable security.
 Passwords are salted and strongly hashed, auto-login uses a random token, SSL connections should be enforced when transferring sensitive data.
 - `[X]` Provide an automatic update procedure.
 - `[X]` Be usable on a phone by using a responsive layout.

-Note that for a single user cab, pind is mainly useful for managing tables, which is a major PITA to do manually.
+Note that for a single user cab, Pind is mainly useful for managing tables, which is a major PITA to do manually.
 Most of the other features however are about multiple players using the same cab.